-With regard to the lawsuits concerning the Merger Opposition agreements, the Secretariat of Labour and Social Welfare, CONAFOR and the Secretariat of Social Development definitively concluded in favor of the Company.
+The lawsuits concerning the Merger Opposition agreements, the Secretariat of Labour and Social Welfare, CONAFOR, Registro Nacional de Población, and the Secretariat of Social Development definitively concluded in favor of the Company.

 At the date of issuance of the consolidated financial statements, the Company and its advisors believe that there is no real likelihood that these claims will succeed and, therefore, there are no book provisions associated with this contingency.